Giov3ss/Devs-Connect/README.md

  - [Youtube](https://youtu.be/AltqAPZzAqo) This video helped me a lot to understand more about responsive media queries.
  - [Stackoverflow](https://stackoverflow.com) When I was in doubt about something.
  - [Code Institute](https://codeinstitute.net/nl/) With the Love Running project.
+ - [Meetup](https://www.meetup.com/) That gave me the idea to create the site, also the paragraph used.

+### Contents
+- The website paragraph was taken from the website: [Meetup](https://www.meetup.com/devsconnect/)

 ### Media
-The Hero-Image are from the free website: [Pexels](https://www.pexels.com/).
+ - The Hero-Image are from the free website: [Pexels](https://www.pexels.com/)
+ - The icons used are from: [Fontawesome](https://fontawesome.com/)